-We are subject to the credit risk of TransMontaigne Inc., and TransMontaigne Inc.'s leverage and creditworthiness may affect our own ability to incur debt.
+We are subject to the credit risk of TransMontaigne Inc., and TransMontaigne Inc.'s leverage and creditworthiness could adversely affect our ability to grow our business and make distributions to our unitholders.

 TransMontaigne Inc. had approximately \$239.0 million in outstanding borrowings under a senior secured working capital credit facility and \$200.0 million aggregate principal amount of non-investment grade senior subordinated notes as of December 31, 2004.
 Though we will have no indebtedness rated by any credit rating agency at the closing of this offering, we may have rated debt in the future.
 Credit rating agencies such as Standard & Poor's and Moody's may consider TransMontaigne Inc.'s debt ratings when assigning ours, because of TransMontaigne Inc.'s ownership interest in and control of us, the strong operational links between TransMontaigne Inc. and us, and our reliance on TransMontaigne Inc. for a substantial majority of our revenues.
 If one or more credit rating agencies were to downgrade the outstanding indebtedness of TransMontaigne Inc., we could experience an increase in our borrowing costs or difficulty accessing capital markets.
 Such a development could adversely affect our ability to grow our business and to make distributions to unitholders.